subh05sus/CodeNearby/README.md

 ## 🌍 Join the Movement

-Let’s make the developer community stronger, more collaborative, and accessible — together.
+Let's make the developer community stronger, more collaborative, and accessible — together.

 **⭐ Star this repo | 🍴 Fork it | 🤝 Contribute**